KeithHenry/chromeExtensionAsync/README.md

 ### Create and Reload Tabs with `chrome.tabs.createAndWait` and `chrome.tabs.reloadAndWait`

-The normal `chrome.tabs.create` and `chrome.tabs.reload` functions executes their callbacks before the tab is finished loading.
+The normal `chrome.tabs.create` and `chrome.tabs.reload` functions execute their callbacks before the tab is finished loading.
 This makes it difficult to create or reload a tab, and then execute a content script on the page.  `chrome.tabs.createAndWait` and `chrome.tabs.reloadAndWait` are an enhancement to the tabs API that waits until the tab has finished loading the url, and is ready to execute scripts.
 They pair great with `chrome.tabs.executeAsyncFunction`.
 They:

 - Call `chrome.tabs.create` or `chrome.tabs.reload`, await the results, and grab the tab's id.
 - Use `chrome.tabs.onUpdated.addListener` to listen for the 'completed' status for the tab's id.
 - Wrap the whole thing in a promise that resolves with the final result.
 - Use `chrome.tabs.onRemoved.addListener` and `chrome.tabs.onReplaced.addListener` to detect if the tab is removed or replaced before the loading finishes, and rejects the promise with an Error.
-- Use an auto-timeout of 2 minutes.
-If the page doesn't load in 120 seconds, or one of the three listeners is never called, the promise will be rejected with an Error.
+- Use an auto-timeout feature.
+If the page doesn't load in the specified milliseconds, or one of the three listeners is never called, the promise will be rejected with an Error.
+The value of the timeout is configurable with an optional parameter.
+The default value is 12e4 milliseconds (2 minutes).

 `chrome.tabs.createAndWait` takes in the same parameters as [chrome.tabs.create](https://developer.chrome.com/extensions/tabs#method-create) except for the callback, and returns an object containing the same properties as the parameters passed to the callback for the [chrome.tabs.onUpdated](https://developer.chrome.com/extensions/tabs#event-onUpdated) event.